datacamp/courses-introduction-to-version-control-with-git/chapter2.md

   This chapter digs a little deeper into how Git stores information and how you can explore a repository's history.

---- type:PureMultipleChoiceExercise lang:bash xp:50 key:
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:6d7237913f
 ## How does Git store information?

 In order to make common operations fast and minimize storage space,